 Write a list of all the gear you take and when you get back, go through it all to see what you didn’t use.
 Take off what you really don’t need and try another walk without it.
 See if you can reduce you’re pack to the minimum weight possible.

 This is a very personal thing.
 I got my base weight down under 7kg but then started adding things again.
 On long distance hikes, I found I wanted more comfort and to know I’d be warm what ever the weather did.
 I successfully walked across Scotland in May on the TGO Challenge with a base weight of 8.3kg (18.3Ibs).
 I was happy, warm and comfortable and wouldn’t change a thing.

-After your shake-down hike, make a gear list for the walk.
+After your shake-down hike, review all the gear taken and made a new gear list for the walk.
 You can then tick everything off before you leave and don’t have to worry about forgetting anything.
 I learned this the hard way – I made it from Lands End to the cloudy summit of Scafell Pike before I realised I didn’t have a compass…

 Long-distance walking is more a mental game than a physical one.
 I often think that this is probably the only time I’ll be walking this route.
 After I’ve finished and I’m back at home, I’ll be wishing I was back here.
 So I try to slow down and make the most of being there while I’ve the chance.